This is my current walking gear list, I make no endorsements, these are my preferences based on experience.

 - Terra-Nova Bivouac and/or Tarp or Tent (depending on the weather and midge forecast) c.
 800g depending on configuration.
 I use a Terra Nova Photon 1 mostly.

 That’s the big three heavy items, weighing less than 3kg, the following also see good service.

-- Trail Designs Caldera Ti-Tri Cone – wood, meths or fuel block that weighs nothing, recent purchase to replace the irreplaceable Mini Trangia. < 200g with pot.
+- Trail Designs Caldera Ti-Tri Cone – wood, meths or fuel block that weighs nothing, recent purchase to replace the irreplaceable Mini Trangia. < 200g with pot, or

-- Platypus water packs various – genius, light, durable?
+- Platypus water packs various – genius, light, but are they durable?

 - Merino Wool anything – if you can find it at a sensible price – socks are great

-- Rohan Bags trousers/shorts – still in fashion? as if I care
+- Rohan Bags trousers/shorts – still in fashion with that short length?

 - Lots of other bits and pieces like any other gear list, but important items for me are…

 - Hypofix Tape for blister prevention – I hate Compeed